noprompt/garden/README.md

 In the future, some exceptions to this rule might apply for working with `em`s since it's technically possible to compute their contextual value.

+## TODO

+* Use Clojure meta for media queries
+* Create a namespaces for functions/macros dealing with:
+  1. colors
+  2. animations

 ## Thanks

 A big thank you goes out to @weavejester for creating Hiccup.
-I learned a ton from studying the source code and borrowed several ideas.
-Writing this library would have been significantly harder without it.
+I learned a lot from studying the source code (and borrowed several ideas).
+Writing this library would have been significantly difficult without it.

 I'd also like to thank @jhardy for putting up with random questions and pushing me to get this library out there.